-(i) the ratio of the remuneration of each director to the median remuneration of the employees of the Company for the Financial Year Managing Director - 76:1 Non-Executive Directors - 2:1 Ms. Rama S. Kirloskar-0.5:1 Dr. Rakesh Mohan - 0.4:1 (ii) the percentage increase in remuneration of each Director, Chief Financial Officer, Chief Executive Officer, Company Secretary or Manager, if any, in the Financial Year Managing Director - 27% Non-Executive Directors - 50% Chief Financial Officer -17% Company Secretary - 15 % (iii) the percentage increase in the median remunera- tion of employees in the Financial Year - (iv) the number of permanent employees on the rolls of the Company Staff -1543 Workmen -1019 (v) average percentile increase already made in the salaries of employees other than the managerial personnel in the last Financial Year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration (vi) affirmation that the remuneration is as per the remuneration policy of the Company Yes
+(i) the ratio of the remuneration of each director to the median remuneration of the employees of the Company for the Financial Year Managing Director - 76:1 Non-Executive Directors - 2:1 Ms. Rama S. Kirloskar-0.5:1 Dr. Rakesh Mohan - 0.4:1 (ii) the percentage increase in remuneration of each Director, Chief Financial Officer, Chief Executive Officer, Company Secretary or Manager, if any, in the Financial Year Managing Director - 27% Non-Executive Directors - 50% Chief Financial Officer -17% Company Secretary - 15 % (iii) the percentage increase in the median remuneration of employees in the Financial Year - (iv) the number of permanent employees on the rolls of the Company Staff -1543 Workmen -1019 (v) average percentile increase already made in the salaries of employees other than the managerial personnel in the last Financial Year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration Refer abovementioned point no.(ii) for comparison with the percentile increase in the managerial remuneration (vi) affirmation that the remuneration is as per the remuneration policy of the Company Yes

-Except Ms. Rama S. Kirloskar and Dr. Rakesh Mohan.
+^{}Except Ms. Rama S. Kirloskar and Dr. Rakesh Mohan.

-Ms. Rama S. Kirloskar and Dr. Rakesh Mohan were appointed during the Financial Year 2017-18.
+^{} Ms. Rama S. Kirloskar and Dr. Rakesh Mohan were appointed during the Financial Year 2017-18.